gbytedev/zfsbud/README.md

 The following operations are possible:
 - Creation of a snapshot of one or multiple datasets
-- Rotation (selective deletion) of older snapshots of one or multiple datasets while keeping 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots
+- Rotation (selective deletion) of older snapshots of one or multiple datasets while keeping 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots (snapshot retention can be configured in the configuration file)
 - Resumable sending/replication of one or multiple datasets to a local or remote location through ZFS send
 - Smart/automatic handling of initial & consecutive send operations
 - Optional recursive dataset creation and sending